SichangHe/fedcampus_pres/outreach/flwr_summit_2024/outline.md

 ---

-Meet with Prof Lane:

-- 12min + 3min Q&A
+## Not Used

+- The FedCampus project overview
-- focus on ourself
+    - Platform for FA & FL on smartphones
-- problem - solution - evaluation
-- poster: with 5min video
+    - Health data from smartwatches
+- The FedCampus App
+    - Flutter UI
+- From The FedCampus to FedKit
+    - Cross-platform FL
+    - MLOps
+    - Efficient training